plume-lib/merging/README.md

 3. Put directory `.../merge-tools/src/main/sh/` on your PATH, adjusting "..." according to where you cloned this repository.
+After changing a dotfile to set PATH, you may need to log out and log back in again to have the change take effect.
 (Or, use the absolute pathname in uses of `*.sh` files below.)